speardragon/speardragon.github.io/_posts/Computer Science/Computer Architecture-2/2022-05-31-[Computer Architecture] IO.md

 ## I/O Performance Measures

-- I/O bandwidth (throughput) – amount of information that can be  input (output) and communicated across an interconnect (e.g., a  bus) to the processor/memory (I/O device) per unit time  How much data can we move through the system in a certain  time?  How many I/O operations can we do per unit time?  I/O response time (latency) – the total elapsed time to accomplish  an input or output operation
+- I/O bandwidth (throughput) – amount of information that can be  input (output) and communicated across an interconnect (e.g., a  bus) to the processor/memory (I/O device) per unit time
+- How much data can we move through the system in a certain  time?
+- How many I/O operations can we do per unit time?
+- I/O response time (latency) – the total elapsed time to accomplish  an input or output operation

 <br>

 ## I/O system interconnection issues

-- A bus is a shared communication link (a single set of wires used to  connect multiple subsystems) that needs to support a range of  devices with widely varying latencies and data transfer rates
+- A **bus** is a shared communication link (a single set of wires used to  connect multiple subsystems) that needs to support a range of  devices with widely varying latencies and data transfer rates
   - Advantages
     - **Versatile**(변하기 쉬움) – new devices can be added easily and can be  moved between computer systems that use the same bus  standard
     - **Low cost** – a single set of wires is shared in multiple ways
   - Disadvantages
     - Creates a communication bottleneck – bus bandwidth limits  the maximum I/O throughput
 - The maximum bus speed is largely limited by
-  - The length of the bus
+  - The **length** of the bus
-  - The number of devices on the bus
+  - The **number** of devices on the bus